Table of Contents

 Build And Run

-During runtime, you may see two instances of yellow text displayed on the screen.
+During runtime, you may notice two areas of yellow text displayed on the screen.

 1. Simulation run warning message